IBWA Code of Practice

 The IBWA Bottled Water Code of Practice, sometimes referred to as the “Model Code,” was first published in 1982.
-At that time, the FDA’s regulations for bottled water were limited in scope.
+At that time, the U.S. Food and Drug Administration (FDA) regulations for bottled water were limited in scope.
 IBWA developed a set of standards that could be used as minimum standards to which association members would subscribe and to encourage state agencies to adopt it as a model for their own bottled water regulations.
-IBWA has continued to advance the Model Code through the 1980s, 1990s, and up to the present day.
+IBWA has continued to advance the Code of Practice through the 1980s, 1990s, and up to the present day.

 To download the IBWA Bottled Water Code of Practice, CLICK HERE.

-In recent years, with improved FDA and state regulations in place, IBWA’s focus began to shift from providing a regulatory model to the following set of principles:
+In recent years, with comprehensive FDA and state bottled water regulations in place, IBWA’s focus began to shift from providing a regulatory model to the following set of principles:

 - The IBWA Code of Practice is a set of self-regulating industry standards.
 The Code of Practice establishes a comprehensive set of standards for bottler members to ensure product safety and quality.